 Vibrant, dramatic, striking, and exquisite are just some of the words that describe a Pichwai.
 The pilgrims who visit Nathdwara temples describe these pictorial textiles as a real visual treat.
-It depicts the tales of Shrinath Ji, Radha, gopis and other festivals and celebrations.
-Moreover, this 400-year-old traditional Indian art not only showcases symbolic motifs but the usage of colours also carries a meaningful tale to tell.
+It depicts the tales of Shrinath Ji, Radha, gopis, and other festivals and celebrations.
+Moreover, this 400-year-old traditional Indian art not only showcases symbolic motifs but also the usage of colours which carry a meaningful tale to tell.

-Pichwai painting school stands out for its intricate style of painting done with organic colours and brushes.
-To depict the weather or festival the craftsman uses each colour purposefully.
+Pichwai painting schools stand out for their intricate style of painting done with organic colours and natural brushes.
+To depict the weather or festival the craftsmen use each colour purposefully.
 Apart from that, alchemy dictates its utilization.

 Making of Colours – A Spiritual Process

 Members of the Pushti Marg sect, founded by Shri Vallabhacharya in the 16th Century revere the process of painting a Pichwai.
 Right from the making of the colours using stones and metal to prepping the cloth for Pichwai is a holy process.
-The artisans believe that making colours is a process of spiritual realization.
-The alchemy behind obtaining the colours is a step toward the Divine and to the true nature of the self.
-As a matter of belief, the relationship between Gods and their earthly significance is an important aspect of the alchemical tradition.
+The artisans believe that preparing these colours is a process of spiritual realization.
+The alchemy behind obtaining the colours is a step toward the Divine and towards self-realization.
+As a matter of belief, the relationship between the Gods and their earthly significance is an important aspect of the alchemical tradition.

 It is said that the colours are derived from the earth’s womb which is mineral rocks and stones.
-The seven metals are derived from the seven planets which signify an Indian god.
-Evidently, the extracting of colours is a fundamental process of the Pichwai painting which carries stories and myths.
+The seven metals are derived from the seven planets which each signify an Indian god.
+Evidently, the extraction of colours is a fundamental process of Pichwai paintings which narrate stories and myths.

-While the colour palette of Pichwai painting has red, blue, green, black, gold and white in them.
-There are a few primary colours which cannot be made by mixing two colours.
+While the colour palette of Pichwai painting includes red, blue, green, black, gold, and white in them; there are a few primary colours which cannot be made by mixing two colours.

 So, let us dive into the myths and significance of 3 natural colours primarily used in Pichwai painting.

-Goguli is a yellow pigment that has a unique luminescent quality.
+‘Goguli’ is a yellow pigment that has a unique luminescent quality.
 Artisans usually make use of this colour to paint Shrinathji’s images symbolical of divine light.
 This bright colour signifies a myth that revolves around the Holy Cow.
-As often said Prithvi, the mother goddess seeks refuge in the form of a cow to flee from the first king Prithu.
+As often said, Prithvi the mother goddess seeks refuge in the form of a cow to flee from the first king Prithu.
 The cow is the symbol of Lord Krishna and this motif dominates the Pichwai paintings.
 As the local belief goes, this colour is extracted from the urine of the cow and hence is revered as the almighty himself.
-The use of yellow colour was evidently seen in the fifteenth century.
-However, the method of extracting colour is believed to have caused great distress to the animals and since 1908 government outlawed the process.
+The use of the colour yellow was evidently seen in the 15th century.
+However, the method of extracting colour is believed to have caused great distress to the animals and since 1908, the government of India outlawed the process.